 The following tables show reconciliations from the opening to the closing balances of the loss allowance by class of financial instrument.
 The basis for determining transfers due to changes in credit risk is set out in our accounting policy in Note 3.4 (K).

-(Amounts expressed in thousands of U.S. dollars, unless otherwise indicated)
+Banco Latinoamericano de Comercio Exterior, S. A. and Subsidiaries Notes to the consolidated financial statements (Amounts expressed in thousands of U.S. dollars, unless otherwise indicated)

 Loans at amortized cost